Azure/autorest.typescript/packages/cadl-typescript/README.md

 # Introduction

-This library is the cadl typescript emitter for Rest Level Client.
-It take [cadl](https://github.com/microsoft/cadl) as input, transform it into RLCModel, then call rlc-common library to generate the RLC code.
+This library is the Cadl typescript emitter for Rest Level Client.
+It take [Cadl](https://github.com/microsoft/cadl) as input, transform it into RLCModel, then call rlc-common library to generate the RLC code.

 On a high level, the entire Rest Level Client generation process would be: